 Main instructor:

-Ella Sargsyan, Ph.D. candidate
+Ella Sargsyan, Ph.D.

 Course Description: The course will introduce regression analysis and cover some of the most recent econometric techniques central to modern econometric practice.
 Successful students will gain a deeper understanding of the material discussed in other Distance Learning Program courses.
 At the end of this course, students will understand basic econometric concepts, basic estimation methods, and methods for testing statistical hypotheses.
 They will be able to apply standard methods of constructing econometric models, process statistical information, obtain statistically sound conclusions, and give meaningful interpretations to the results of the estimated econometric models.
-In addition, students will gain real data processing skills, using econometric packages for building and estimating econometric models in R.
+In addi will gain real data processing skills, using econometric packages for building and estimating econometric models in R.

 Main instructor: